 - Improve performance in mortality and sepsis core measures and streamline reporting

-Reduce variability in care
+Reduce variability in care with sepsis outcomes

 Every hospital develops order sets for how a patient should be treated, but the effort frequently stops there.
 To close the gap and improve sepsis outcomes, hospitals must create a process that includes: